biodiversitydata-se/automation/README.md

 ## Computation Platform

-The Computation Platform consists of hardware, networking, processors, operating system, hypervisor etc. In our case we have thus far used OpenStack.
-Doing so is not based on technical requirements but rather by historical reasons.
-In fact the requirements of the second tier is simple.
-It is fulfilled by a much simpler setup, like virsh on libvirt, https://en.wikipedia.org/wiki/Libvirt,  on four Ubuntu servers with adequate RAM and disk.
+The Computation Platform consists of; hardware, networking, processors, operating system, hypervisor etc.
+In our case we have thus far used OpenStack.

 ## Deployment Platform
 This repository contains mainly the second tier of SBDI 2.0 deployment.